JulioJu/medicalCentre/README.md

 * If you have tslint available in your editor, you could run `yarn tscwatchNoLint` or `yarn tscwatchNoLint`.
 * See also https://stackoverflow.com/questions/38276862/is-there-a-way-to-use-npm-scripts-to-run-tsc-watch-nodemon-watch
+* tsc --watch won't compile server.ts, but compile good all other files.
+Why??

 # Create a new Entity herited from Person
 1. `cp -R patient nurse`